 A simplified example: Our target group finds climate protection important.
 That's why we sell our washing machines with an extended warranty, free repair service, compensation for their manufacture and operation, and CO2-free delivery - if desired, by self-collection on a cargo bike from the nearest warehouse.

 Our target group also believes that climate protection should cost something.
 Through this, we can enforce higher sales prices - or even subscription payments.
 And if our target group is very socially minded, our company might even consider distributing profits to employees (and even customers).
 This behavior can be leveraged to reach our potential customers where they are.
 And where they talk to others with similar world views or challenges (online).

 What advantages do you see in general with WooCommerce, but also what disadvantages?

 The fact that the software is free of charge and above all open speaks for WooCommerce .
 These two factors have created a large ecosystem.
 Ready-made Themes and Plugins are plentiful, access to capable developers is easy and the community helps each other.
 Just like in the WooCommerce Germany community on Facebook.

 The openness of the software makes it completely changeable and adaptable to any need.
 The high flexibility makes WooCommerce a solid choice for shops of any industry, products of any kind and all legal environments.

 Another advantage of WooCommerce is the security and innovation of new features through active further development.
 However, this is also necessary, as WooCommerce is not only popular with shop operators, but also an attractive target for hackers.

 The disadvantages of WooCommerce are the downsides of the advantages: For WooCommerce itself, the core, there is no guarantee of support - you don't pay for it, after all.
-At the same time, the high flexibility and the mature ecosystem make it easy to "trickle down".
-I've seen shops with 100 plugins too often by now.
-It's problematic when the shop's performance and sales suffer from such actions.
+At the same time, the high flexibility and the mature ecosystem make it easy to "mess up".
+I have seen stores with 100 plugins too often.
+It is problematic when the performance of the store and the sales suffer from such actions.